geosolutions-it/doc-cread/datapublisher/source/processing-node/index.rst

 of your project.
 For example a new build can be triggered by a timer or a change in a `Git` repository.

+Check out :doc:`./git-intro` for a brief introduction to Git

 The `Build` section is where you configure what your task actually does.
 Click on `Add build step`, a drop down menu containing a list of possible actions appears.
 In this example we choose `Execute shell`.